Skip to main content

 David Hone is Senior Lecturer in Zoology at the School of Biological and Behavioral Sciences (SBBS) at Queen Mary University of London.
 He joined SBBS in 2012, after completing his PhD and working in postdoctoral and teaching positions in Dublin, Beijing and Munich.

-He holds a number of other responsibilities, including as Director of Teaching and Learning in Organismal Biology, and teaches on numerous modules.
+He holds a number of other responsibilities, including as Director of Outreach for The School of Biological and Behavioural Sciences, and teaches on numerous modules.
 In addition to acting as Staff Liaison for the Queen Mary Biological Society, David is part of the Teaching Interest Group and Education Research (TIGER) team, which aims to support teaching staff and share good practice.

 What do you enjoy most about your role?